Table of Contents

 Common diagnosis errors the radiologists make

 Misdiagnosis means making some errors in diagnosing the medical condition of the patient.
 What happens if a radiologist makes a mistake?
-The radiologist’s misdiagnosis could be a setback for the patient to get proper treatment, and he would end up in a coma or dead.
+If a radiologist read MRI wrong, it could be a setback for the patient to get proper treatment, and he would end up in a coma or dead.
 Failure to note down some minute findings in the CT scans or MRI scans is known as underdiagnosis.
-This also could delay the appropriate and emergency care for the patient.
+This also could delay the appropriate emergency care for the patient.

 Every year, more than 40 million radiological misdiagnoses are recorded worldwide.
 Despite the invention of innovative technologies in diagnostic imaging studies, such errors could not be bridled.
 The inability to diagnose radiological images will potentially accelerate the damage to the patient.

 Let’s explore the most common radiology misses that could arise on the part of the radiologists in diagnosing disease conditions in CT scans vs. MRI scans.
 Renfrew classification and Brook classification laid out the causes for the occurrences of imaging study errors.

 Renfrew classification has listed out 12 types of diagnosis errors on the part of the radiologist as given below:

 - Due to complacency, the deficit is found but related to something else

 - Due to faulty reasoning, the abnormality found is attributed to something else

-- Due to lack of knowledge, the abnormality is related to the wrong cause
+- Due to a lack of knowledge, the abnormality is related to the wrong cause

-- Missing abnormality, which could be discernible in revision
+- Missing abnormality, which could be discernible in the revision

 - Abnormality is not communicated to the concerned physician